 How to support employees signed off with stress

-If a member of staff has been absent from work because of stress, any fit note from their GP will usually record details of the functional effects of the employee’s condition so the employee and their employer can consider ways to help them get back to work.
+If a member of staff has been absent from work because of stress, any fit note from their GP will usually record details of the functional effects of the employee’s condition so the employee and their employer can consider ways to help them get back to work, and continuing this support after their return.
 This could include, for example, amended duties, altered hours or a phased return.

 For employee’s on long-term sick leave, and where the employer has an occupational health team or access to an external provider, a referral should be made for an assessment.
 In this way, recommendations for recovery can be tailored to the individual’s needs in the specific context of their job role.
 Even for short-term cases of stress-related sick leave, seeking expert advice will not only help to prevent a recurrence of the employee’s symptoms, it will demonstrate your commitment to ensure the health, safety and welfare of your staff.